 How to Become a Software Engineer

-The field of software engineering encompasses technological skill coupled with engineering principles.
-Put simply, "software engineering is the application of engineering principles to the development of software," said Dr. Scott Overmyer, associate dean of information technology programs at Southern New Hampshire University (SNHU).
+The field of software engineering encompasses software development skills coupled with engineering principles.
+Put simply, "software engineering is an area of applied computer science that designs, develops, tests and maintains software application using defined engineering processes and best practices," said Dr. Gary Savard, associate dean of computer programming at Southern New Hampshire University (SNHU).

-The field includes project management, analytical thinking, and collaborative skills, and offers analytical thinkers the opportunity to solve real problems so that businesses of every type may thrive.
+Software engineers aren't only focused on programming, though.
+The field also typically requires project management, analytical thinking and collaborative skills, and it offers analytical thinkers the opportunity to solve real problems so that businesses of every type may thrive.

 The software development life cycle includes multiple phases, including designing, developing, testing and maintaining software.
 "Each phase requires expertise and critical thinking to ensure that business functions are properly supported by technology at every turn," Frederick said.
 "When software is designed well, it should be a seamless experience for everyone."

 Companies of every size have a need for software developers.